ncw/iprime/README.md

 This all integer IBDWT isn't susceptible to the round off errors that plague the floating point implementation, but does suffer in the speed stakes from the fact that modern CPUs have much faster floating point units than integer units.
+This is particularly noticeable in the x86 works where 64 bit integer multiplies take 64 cycles.
+However ARM chips, which this was originally designed for, 32x32 -> 64 multiples only take 1 cycle.

 For example to check if `2^18000000-1` is prime (a 5,418,539 digit number) [Prime95](http://www.mersenne.org/freesoft/) (the current speed demon) uses a `2^20` FFT size and each iteration takes it about 25ms.
 On similar hardware it this program takes about 1.2s also using an FFT size of `2^20`!
-Prime95 is written in optimised assembler to use SSE3 whereas this program was squeezed into 2k of portable C with a completely unoptimised FFT!

 This program can do an FFT of up to `2^26` entries.
 Each entry can have up to 18 bits in (as `2*18+26 <= 63`), which means that the biggest